Sparky015/AstralEngine/docs/Development Sequences/1) Ayla Engine Overview/SRS.md

 > number.
 Describe the scope of the product that is covered by this SRS, particularly if this SRS describes only part
 > of the system or a single subsystem.

+This document covers the game engine as a whole which will be serving as an overview of the engine.

 ### 1.2 Document Conventions
 > Describe any standards or typographical conventions that were followed when writing this SRS, such as fonts or
 > highlighting that have special significance.
 For example, state whether priorities  for higher-level requirements are
 > assumed to be inherited by detailed requirements, or whether every requirement statement is to have its own priority.

+N/A?

 ### 1.3 Intended Audience and Reading Suggestions